nixenze/elk-config/ansible/roles/elasticsearch/README.md

 ## Requirements

 This role is written to be deployed on minimum 2 CentOS 8 Stream nodes or more with identical hardware configuration (vCPU, Ram, Storage, etc).
-Updated to support Development mode.
+Updated to support Single Node mode.
 In situation of testing where Elasticsearch, Kibana and Logstash are deployed together on a single host.
-The role can detect such situation and change to Development mode.
+The role can detect such situation and change to Single Node mode.
 It is recommended to have a host with minimum 8 GB Ram when testing.

 In order to use the whole ELK stack, it is required to install Elasticsearch first before Logstash or Kibana.